-You ordered several office tables from a furniture shop.
-The shop clerk promised to deliver the items the week after, on Monday.
-Two weeks have passed and still no delivery has been made.
+You ordered several office tables with a furniture shop.
+The shop clerk promised to deliver the items on Monday, the week after.
+But it's already two weeks and no delivery has been made.
 Email the shop and express your disappointment.